Korzhin Island

-Korzhin Island (also known as Kurzhin, Kurdzhyn, Korzhun, Kurzhon or Kurdzhun Island) is a long and flat island in Lake Balkhash.
+Korzhin Island (also known as Kurzhin, Kurdzhyn, Korzhun, Kurzhon or Kurdzhun Island) is a long and flat island in Lake Balkhash in Kazakhstan.
 It is located in the central portion of the lake.

 Geography

 Korzhin is a desert island having a length of 13.5 km and a maximum width of 0.8 km.

 Administratively Korzhin Island belongs to the Almaty Province of Kazakhstan.